 We have supplied all 2.4mm Balsa for this.
+Please only Use the 1220mm Long Balsa for sheeting of fuselage, as the longer Balsa is for wings.

 Please note.
 We have added 6mm Carbon cross section on this model.
 This is an optional extra and is not included in kit...
 However, you do need to add the Small section of balsa in the lower section at rear of model so that the close loop cable will exit the plane neatly.
 (Shown in Picture)